Free & Reduced Meal Applications

 We want students to bring money to cashiers BEFORE lunch, preferably in the morning before school.

 If a student at the High School or Middle Schools pays with cash in the serving line, we will not make change at that time.
 The amount they give the cashier will be deposited into their account.

-- If the student forgets his or her money, we will allow a negative balance up to 5 meals.
+- If the student forgets his or her money, we will allow them to charge meals.
 However, students may not purchase a la carte items if there is no money in their account.